boomerang-io/tasks/packages/cli/src/template/README.md

 ### `pnpm start`

-Execute `boomerang-worker-cli`.
+Execute `boomerang-task-cli`.
 Used for execution in worker environment.
 There are assumptions made about files and directories available.

 ### `pnpm run test`